Fast delivery and direct communication—that is the power of email.

 Guide the Email Audience

 Tell your readers exactly what you want them to do.
 Be direct in that you’re looking for a financial donation.
-The clearer you are, the less uncertain your donor will be on why you’re asking them to donate.
-This is your call to action (CTA).
-Clarity helps eliminate any confusion about why you’re asking them to donate.
+Donors will feel less uncertain if you’re clear about why you’re asking them to donate as clarity helps eliminate any confusion about why you’re asking them to donate.

 Make the next steps very clear and easy to follow.
 Tell the reader exactly how to go about donating.
 Some ways to do this are: